mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 _hit the memory_ and there is upper hardware limit to how fast can your computer do it.
 Allocation heavy loop will easily hit that limit.
 Both bottlenecks look like CPU usage and are reduced by polluting less.

-Which is a full circle to circle to old-school wisdom.
+Which is a full circle to an old-school wisdom.
 Good ideas rarely go out of fashion.
-Old computer were slow, and as consequence old code bite in optimisations more.
+Old computer were slower, and as consequence old code optimised more.
 We have more memory now, but we also have more data.
 Thus, old memory tricks should still be useful.
 Efficiency is the key driver here.

 The path to performance Nirvana is simple: